 - 7.3.1.1.
 Lot Area.
 The area of a lot shall include the total horizontal surface area within the lot's boundaries, excluding existing and dedicated or conveyed public rights-of-way. - 7.3.1.2.
 Buildings to be on a Lot.
 Except as permitted in Planned Development districts, every building shall be located on an individual lot. - 7.3.1.3.
 Compliance with Zoning District Regulations.
 The size, width, depth, shape, use, and orientation of lots shall comply with the applicable zoning district regulations. - 7.3.1.4.
 Frontage.
 All lots shall front on a public or private road and shall have a minimum frontage width as indicated in the zoning district regulations.
 On irregularly shaped lots, a minimum road frontage of fifteen (15) feet is required.
 An "irregularly shaped lot" includes any lot located on a cul-de-sac or abutting a curved section of a roadway with a centerline radius of less than 200 feet.
 (Residential lots shall not front on a collector road or arterial road.) - 7.3.1.5.
 Double Frontage Lots.
-Double frontage or through lots are prohibited except in commercial or industrial districts. - 7.3.1.6.
+Double frontage or through lots are prohibited except in commercial or industrial districts.
+A double frontage lot is not created when an alleyway is provided.
+Double frontage lots may be permitted when creation of such a lot cannot be avoided due to the circumstances existing on the property. - 7.3.1.6.
 Flag Lots.
-Flag lots are prohibited.
+Flag lots are prohibited except when creation of such a lot cannot be avoided due to the circumstances existing on the property.